viperleed/viperleed/doc/content/files/input/displacements/geodelta.rst

 The values on the right are interpreted as range of displacements in Ångström.
 How atoms are addressed on the left is described on the main :ref:`DISPLACEMENTS<DISPLACEMENTS>`  page.
 However, The GEO_DELTA block contains one additional value on the left, which defines the *direction* of the displacement, as described below.

-When multiple searches are executed consecutively or looping, the displacement ranges are per default centered around the optimized position from previous searches.
+When multiple searches are executed consecutively or in a loop, the displacement ranges are centered around the optimized position from previous searches per default.
 If you define an offset for an atom, the optimized position from previous searches is *discarded* for this atom, and the offset is applied to its original position.
 If you want to center the displacement range around the original position of the atom, you can also clear the offset without specifying a direction:

 ..  code-block:: none